Prajwal3208/ChillSip/README.md

 - Integrate analytics to track user interactions.

 **Credits:**
-Developed by [Your Name].
+Developed by [Prajwal Kadam].
 This project reflects a passion for creating intuitive and visually appealing web experiences.

----

-Feel free to tweak the description or personalize it further for your GitHub repository! 😊
+**Resources**
+- Google
+- Bootstrap
+- chatgpt
+- youtube